 - Competing properties will exist locally.
 Tell the client about those properties and how they are being marketed today.
 Your marketing campaign will need to be equal to or better than everything else that is going on today.

 - Other agent’s listings in the immediate vicinity of the clients listing will be seen by buyers and sellers that come to you from any specific marketing effort.
 Why is your property better than the rest?
-Can you promote that property to greater advantage?
+Can you promote that property to a greater advantage?

 - Marketing trends will change throughout the year.
 Be prepared for that change and optimise the upside of the cycle.
 Typically commercial real estate marketing activity is focused in a 10 month period of the year; everything else is a diversion of business holidays and festive seasons.
 When the market is active, do something with it.